semicolonmystery/MCRPi/README.md

 # MCRPi
-This small program that can setup new minecraft server in less than five minutes with boot and shutdown scripts.
-You can shutdown you raspberry pi by a button but dont worry about that server that is running becose it will shutdown before raspberry pi.
-That server will automaticaly run after every boot.
+This is a small program that can setup new minecraft server in less than five minutes with boot and shutdown scripts.
+You can shutdown you raspberry pi with a button but dont worry about that server that is running becose it will shutdown before raspberry pi.
+That server will automaticaly start running after every boot.

 Step by step:
   1. Open terminal on your raspberry pi and run these commands:<br/>